10 things coming up in Chichester

-1 Theatre.
-Charles Edwards, Patricia Hodge and Paul Jesson star in Copenhagen by Michael Frayn in Chichester’s Minerva Theatre until September 22.
+7 Theatre.
+Charles Edwards, Patricia Hodge and Paul Jesson line up in Copenhagen (by Michael Frayn in Chichester’s Minerva Theatre from August 17-September 22.